A-code BKR: meaning, consequences and possibilities

 Frequently asked questions about A-Code BKR

-How long does an A code remain in place?
+How long does an A rating remain on my BKR record?

-Can you get a mortgage with an A rating?
+Can I get a mortgage with an A rating?

 What is the difference between an A code and an H code?